Probing the Ground State of the Antiferromagnetic Heisenberg Model on the Kagome Lattice using Geometrically Informed Variational Quantum Eigensolver: Abstract

 \section{Abstract}

-This work investigates the nature of the ground state of the antiferromagnetic Heisenberg model on minimal kagome cells—a triangle and a star—using the variational quantum eigensolver~(VQE) algorithm on real quantum hardware.
+This work investigates the nature of the ground state of the antiferromagnetic Heisenberg model on fundamental kagome cells---a triangle and a star---using the variational quantum eigensolver~(VQE) algorithm on real quantum hardware.
 We demonstrate that the ground state preparation is achievable using a shallow hardware-efficient quantum circuit with a naturally Euclidean parameter space.
-Our custom ansatz is capable of accurately recovering essential properties such as the spin correlation terms for each edge without explicit error mitigation.
-These features are found to be less sensitive to noise.
+Our custom ansatz is capable of accurately recovering meaningful properties of the ground state such as the spin-spin correlation terms and static structure factor without explicit error mitigation.
+These features are found to be resilient to noise.
 We exploited the Fubini-Study metric in constructing the ansatz, ensuring a singularity-free parameter space.
-With this ansatz design, the quantum natural gradient coincides with the normal gradient, complemented with a backtracking search for dynamic step size adaptation.
-We refer to this regime as the implicit adaptive quantum natural gradient descent.
-It achieves faster convergence in fewer iterations compared to simultaneous perturbation stochastic approximation~(SPSA), while maintaining competitive runtime with the metric being analytically constant.
+With this ansatz design, our adaptive optimizer, I-AQNGD, achieves faster convergence---in the number of iterations---compared to simultaneous perturbation stochastic approximation~(SPSA).
 We further apply error mitigation techniques, including zero-noise extrapolation (ZNE) and qubit-wise readout error mitigation (REM).
 While ZNE does not obey the Rayleigh-Ritz variational principle, the conditions under which REM preserves it are discussed.